mrdipesh1/wordpress-plugin/custom-post-scheduler/readme.md

 ## 🛠️ Installation

-1. Upload the plugin folder to the `/wp-content/plugins/` directory, or install via the WordPress Plugins menu.
+1. Install via the WordPress Plugins menu.
 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Configure your custom post type and automation settings from the plugin options page.
 4. Create your Custom post types and Taxonomies.